Anfibia/gravity/README.md

 # Gravity

-A micro framework for building and prototyping beautiful responsive websites with SCSS.
+A micro framework for building and prototyping responsive websites.

 The stylesheets are compiled using SASS and aim to be as modular as possible.